braindef/word-stats/readme.txt

 Word Stats adds a suite of linguistic statistics to help you keep track of your content and improve its quality.

-It counts the number of words in each public post type for each author and month.
+It counts the number of words in each public post type for each author.
 The results are displayed in an analytics page, and can be added to your dashboard, widget areas and inside your posts with the &#91;wordcounts&#93; shortcode.

 It extends the info area of the post edit form with these live stats: